google/material-design-lite/packages/mdl-theme/README.md

 #### mdl-theme-dark mixin

 This mixin is mostly used for MDL component development, and provides a standard way of applying dark themes to components.
-It creates a suitable top-level selector for a component, and applies the provided content inside of it:
+It creates a suitable selector for a component, and applies the provided content inside of it:

 ```scss
 .mdl-foo {